Enchoseon/ObjToSchematic-Blender-Material-Creator/README.md

 # ObjToSchematic Blender Material Creator
 Create diffuse materials in Blender for use with [ObjToSchematic](https://github.com/LucasDower/ObjToSchematic).

+Note: Does not work with transparent or semitransparent blocks.

 # Usage: Blender

 1. Open the script in a Blender file.